The days of "tapping stones for silver" in Lao Xa

 Người Mông quan niệm bạc là vật quý giá, gắn với tinh thần, với phong tục tập quán

-When art is in the Hmong fingerprints
+When art is in the fingerprints of the Hmong people

 Ông Mua Sè Sính - nghệ nhân đã có hơn 50 năm gắn bó với nghề làm bạc